-The PsyD program in clinical psychology is accredited, on contingency, by the American Psychological Association (APA) since April 15, 2018.
-For more information, please contact APA's Office of Program Consultation and Accreditation, Commission on Accreditation or visit their website: www.apa.org/ed/accreditation
+The PsyD program in clinical psychology is fully accredited by the American Psychological Association (APA), with an effective date of December, 2nd, 2021.
+The program was accredited for 10 years and the next accreditation site visit will be in 2031.
+For more information, please contact APA's Office of Program Consultation and Accreditation, Commission on Accreditation or visit their website:

+www.apa.org/ed/accreditation